freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 receiving security updates from the manufacturer will become more and more vulnerable over time.
 Once your hardware has reached its end-of-life (EOL), we recommend upgrading to newer, supported hardware.

+We previously recommended the NUC10i5FNH, NUC8i5BEK, and NUC7i5BNH.
+If
+you are still using one of these models, we recommend replacing them with one of the models listed above.

 For the hardware we recommend, you can find a list of end-of-life dates below: